 Since Taiwanese dramas and variety shows are getting more popular in the Mainland and many Taiwanese artists also actively participate and appear in Chinese TV programs, “knowing” and “imitating” how Taiwanese speak Mandarin has even become a new trend among those younger Chinese generations.

 Later I am going to introduce some significant features in Taiwanese Mandarin which distinguish it from the Mandarin spoken in the Mainland.
-You will learn how to speak Mandarin like a Taiwanese.
+You will learn how to speak Mandarin like a Taiwanese local.

 Nevertheless, speaking Mandarin with some local features from Taiwan will surprise them further and quickly bridge the gap between you and society, which will definitely bring you some advantages.